How Major Events Shape Construction

 Second, there was also an increased focus on strengthening the materials that compose buildings.
 One of the issues that led to the World Trade Center’s collapse was that the steel columns were melted and weakened once the fires caused by the plane crash reached 400 degrees Fahrenheit.
 Concrete, however, doesn’t experience any significant changes when it’s heated to that temperature, which is why the new One World Trade Center was rebuilt with reinforced concrete walls.
 Additionally, concrete used for high-rise buildings has since been reinforced with steel, preventing any cracking that might occur from an explosion.

 We still feel the changes that these events from the past brought to the industry, and in many ways have even innovated upon them.
-And we’re already starting to witness the ripple effects from COVID-19 as the healthcare sector booms and buildings in other sectors change to accommodate new fixtures in society like hybrid work.
-Let us know in the comments below what other ripple effects you expect to see in the coming years.
+And we’re already starting to witness the ripple effects of COVID-19 as the healthcare sector booms and buildings in other sectors change to accommodate new fixtures in society like hybrid work.